brugal/wolfcamql/README-wolfcam.txt

 ----------------------------------------------------------

-* cg_weather 0  to eliminate rain and snow
+* r_weather 0  to eliminate rain and snow

+   This is a hack which checks for the following weather shaders and replaces them with "wc/empty".

+        textures/sfx/rain
+        textures/proto2/snow01
+        gfx/misc/snow

 * cg_scoreBoardWhenDead  enable/disable automatically showing scoreboard when demo taker dies
 * cg_scoreBoardAtIntermission  Draw scoreboard at the end of the game.